 Experienced Board with Significant Investment in the Company.
-Our eleven non-executive directors are all successful business owners or senior executives with long-standing ties to the communities or businesses within the communities in which we operate.
+Our directors are all successful business owners or senior executives with long-standing ties to the communities or businesses within the communities in which we operate.
 The collective professional background of our directors contributes to our organization-wide entrepreneurial culture and provides us with valuable insights into the business and banking needs of our customer base.
-Prior to the completion of this offering, our eleven non-executive directors collectively have a 24.7% ownership interest in the Company, and when aggregated with the holdings of their extended families and their affiliated entities, they collectively have a 66.8% ownership interest in the Company.
-After the completion of this offering, our eleven non-executive directors collectively are expected to have approximately a 19.1% ownership interest in the Company, and when aggregated with the holdings of their extended families and their affiliated entities, they collectively are expected to have a 53.2% ownership interest in the Company.
-See "Principal and Selling Shareholders" on page 163 and "Principal Family Shareholders" on page 166.
+Prior to the completion of this offering, our directors collectively have a 31.5% ownership interest in the Company, and when aggregated with the holdings of their extended families and their affiliated entities, they collectively have a 66.8% ownership interest in the Company.
+After the completion of this offering, our directors collectively are expected to have approximately a 23.5% ownership interest in the Company, and when aggregated with the holdings of their extended families and their affiliated entities, they collectively are expected to have a 50.8% ownership interest in the Company.
+See "Principal and Selling Shareholders" on page 165 and "Principal Family Shareholders" on page 168.